tomwhite/disq-original/README.md

 ### Indexes

 For reading BAM, if there is no index, then the file is split using a heuristic algorithm to find record boundaries.
-Otherwise, if a `.splitting-bai` index file is found it is used to find splits.
+Otherwise, if a `.sbi` index file is found it is used to find splits.
 A regular `.bai` index file may optionally be used to find splits, although it does not protect against regions with very high coverage (oversampling) since it specifies genomic regions, not file regions.

-For writing BAM, it is possible to write `.splitting-bai` indexes at the same time as writing the BAM file.
+For writing BAM, it is possible to write `.sbi` indexes at the same time as writing the BAM file.

 For reading CRAM, if there is a `.crai` index then it is used to find record boundaries.
 Otherwise, the whole CRAM